Quality requirements for disability service providers

 Each member of the DSPP will enter into a master agreement with the South Australian Minister for Disabilities.
 This agreement describes the terms and conditions of being on the panel and the quality requirements that providers must meet when providing services.

 There are different agreements for disability and South Australian HACC services.

 3. Sector-wide policies and guidelines

 Selected DHS policies apply to service providers providing disability services.
-It is a contract requirement to apply these policies as detailed in the NDA service agreement and the host agreement.
+It is a contract requirement to apply these policies as detailed in the service and the host agreement.

 4. Quality improvement

 Disability service providers must engage in a formal quality improvement program that suits the size, type and complexity of their organisation.

 Service providers with HACC funding are required to participate in the Community Care Common Standards quality review process.